-In 2024, we deleted several older references and added a systematic review/meta-analysis of five studies (n = 400) of preterm infants with hypoxemic respiratory failure and pulmonary function treated with inhaled nitric oxide within 72 hours of birth had significantly reduced odds of mortality (Baczynski, 2023).

-We also added a meta-analysis of 11 studies (n = 3,651) of premature infants found inhaled nitric oxide significantly reduced the incidence of bronchopulmonary dysplasia, especially at 10 (versus five) parts per million.
+In 2024, we deleted several older references and added a systematic review/meta-analysis of five studies (n = 400) showing preterm infants < 34 weeks gestational age without congenital anomalies or genetic disorders with hypoxemic respiratory failure and pulmonary hypertension treated with inhaled nitric oxide within 72 hours of birth had significantly reduced odds of mortality (Baczynski, 2023).
+Another meta-analysis of 11 studies (n = 3,651) of premature infants found inhaled nitric oxide significantly reduced the incidence of bronchopulmonary dysplasia, especially at 10 (versus five) parts per million.
 However, there were no differences between groups in in-hospital mortality and adverse events (Zheng, 2023).
 No policy changes are warranted.